Next Match Analysis

 Player Position Injury Expected Return Replacement Verification

-Dejan Kulusevski RW Knee Unknown Porro Confirmed
+Dejan Kulusevski RW Knee Unknown Xavi Simons Confirmed

-Wilson Odobert LW Knee Unknown Tel Confirmed
+Wilson Odobert LW Knee Unknown Richarlison Confirmed

 Player Availability